adoundakov/bubbleTrouble/README.md

 ## Implementation

-BubbleTrouble will be written in basic JavaScript, with the graphical manipulation done through `Easel.js`.
-Webpack will also be used to bundle up and serve various scripts needed by project.
+BubbleTrouble will be written in basic JavaScript, with the graphical manipulation done through an HTML5 Canvas element.
+Webpack will also be used to bundle up and serve various scripts needed by the project.

 There will be a few helper scripts in this project:
   `board.js`: lightweight script that deals with redrawing board `util.js`: contains helper functions to assist in collision calculation etc.
-  `cell.js`: handles player bubble movement and growth from absorbing other bubbles `bubble.js`: same as `cell.js` but without movement controls
+  `ship.js`: handles player bubble movement and growth from absorbing other bubbles `bubble.js`: same as `ship.js` but without movement controls

 ## Development Timeline

-**Day 1:** Basic project init, learn basics of `Easel.js`, be able to render random array of bubbles to `Canvas` element.
-Maybe write project skeleton.
+**Day 1:** Basic project init, be able to render random array of bubbles to `Canvas` element.
+Write project skeleton.

 **Day 2:** Build out bubble motion and collision detection.
 Write the `bubble.js` and `util.js` files.
 Goal by end of day is to have random motion of bubbles with working collisions.